Ice cap harbors abundant microorganisms

 NASA also has an eye on his research

-Alexandre Anesio’s research into life on the ice is important for a better understanding of climate change.
-However, NASA is also following his research results closely.
-The results may be crucial in the hunt for life in space.
+The investigation by Alexandre Anesio on life in icy environments bears significant importance in advancing our comprehension of climate change.
+Notably, NASA is closely monitoring the outcomes of his research, as they may prove pivotal in the quest for detecting life beyond Earth.

-"NASA has approached us several times because we‘re working with life that lives in one of the most inhospitable places on Earth.
-If life thrives on and under the ice, there’s a probability that we’ll also find life in the ice on Mars or Jupiter's and Saturn's ice moons, for example,” he says.
+"NASA has contacted us multiple times as we study life residing in an extremely hostile location on Earth.
+If life can prosper in and beneath the ice, there is a likelihood of discovering life in the ice on Jupiter's, Saturn's, or Mars' ice moons," he explains.

 Before NASA sent their Perseverance rover to Mars, they even invited Alexandre Anesio to a meeting.